-- Credit risk: the risk that a counterparty fails to pay the Company monies owed.
-The Company manages this risk by undertaking due diligence on prospective counterparties and monitoring their position on an ongoing basis. - Market risk: the risk that the value of, or net income arising from, the Company's assets and liabilities changes as a result of changes to interest rates or following a movement in the stock market.
-The objective of market risk management is to manage and control market risk exposures within acceptable parameters, whilst optimising return.
-The Company is not exposed to any significant currency risk. - Liquidity risk: the risk that the Company is unable to meet its obligations as they fall due.
-The Company's cash position is monitored on a regular basis and liquidity is supported by intercompany facilities if required. - Compliance risk: the risk that the Company fails to comply with its regulatory requirements with the potential that the Company: - · treats customers unfairly, potentially exposing them to financial or other detriment; - is subject to legal or regulatory sanction; - · suffers reputational damage; or - is used for the purposes of financial crime.
+- Market risk: includes liquidity risk and interest rate risk.
+The primary objective for the management and oversight of market risk is to maintain the risk profile within approved risk appetite and limits, while implementing strategies that optimise stable current and future earnings from the impact of market volatility. - Liquidity risk: the risk that the Company is unable to meet its current and future financial obligations as they fall due at acceptable cost.
+These obligations include the payment of operating expenses and tax, and the payment of dividends. - Compliance risk: the risk that the Company fails to comply with its regulatory requirements with the potential that the Company: - · treats customers unfairly, potentially exposing them to financial or other detriment; - is subject to legal or regulatory sanction; - · suffers reputational damage; or - is used for the purposes of financial crime.